 2. DOL ESG and Proxy Voting Regulations and Private Equity Information Letter

-Modifying Trump administration final regulations/guidance through regulation
+Modifying Trump administration final regulations/guidance through legislation or regulation

 3. Access/Coverage Guidance